rxwx/rxwx.github.io/_posts/2022-11-09-ProxyNotRelay.md

 ## EPA for EWS

-Additionally, as EWS and ActiveSync are currently still set to `Allow` (equivalent of `Accept` in the previous description) - this means that if we're relaying from SMB, there will never be any CBT data sent by the client and relaying to those services is also still possible.
+Additionally, as EWS and ActiveSync are currently still set to `Allow` (equivalent of `Accept` in the previous description) - this means that if we're relaying from SMB, there will never be any CBT data sent by the client and relaying to those services might still be possible.
 However for ActiveSync this is unlikely since the [default authentication method is Basic](https://learn.microsoft.com/en-us/exchange/clients/default-virtual-directory-settings?view=exchserver-2019).
 Let's verify that quickly with EWS, by sending a request without CBT:

 ![Sending NTLM authentication to EWS with no CBT](/public/media/ews-no-cbt.png)